UiL-OTS-labs/beepbeep/README 2.md

 # How to use

 This is not aimed at single purpose production use, you will have to create your own dictionary.
-Or your local techie might be able to help you out.
+Or you techie might be able to help you out.

-If you would like the amount of files and types exactly like Wil de Bras, you can clone or download this repository, make sure you have the right permission, fire up Konsole, Terminal, or some windows python app and for instance, type:
+If you would like the amount of files and types exactly like Wil de Bras, you can clone or download this repository, make sure you have the right permission, fire up Konsole, Terminal, or windows python and for instance, type:

 ipython3
 Python 3.7.2 (default, Jan 13 2019, 12:50:15)